KFletch117/IT_359_Project/MINI-LAB.md

 To stop the Chisel Client on **ubuntu_target** or the Chisel Server on **Kali**, use `Ctrl + C`.

 ### 2. SSH Tunneling and Remote Access
-*Scenario: An attacker wants to expose the target's internal SSH service to their own machine using reverse port forwarding since direct access is blocked by a firewall.*
+*Scenario: An attacker wants to expose the target's internal SSH service to their own machine using remote port forwarding since direct access is blocked by a firewall.*

 **Attacker** | Start the Chisel Server on Kali root-user terminal:
 ```bash